arnouthoebreckx/hubot-docker/README.md

 ## What is Hubot Jarvis?
-Jarvis is a slack hubot in a container, for more information about hubot go [here](hubot.github.com)
+Jarvis is a slack hubot in a container, for more information about hubot go [here](hubot.github.com) This was created for a project involving Jenkins and Slack, feel free to modify whatever you want but this won't be updated anymore.

 ## Preparation
 we'll be creating the huBot files before we link it to the container through a volume, personally I prefer this over copying the files inside the container.